Pak court sentences 2 LeT members to 15 years in jail | International

 Pak court sentences 2 LeT members to 15 years in jail

-A Pakistani court on Saturday awarded 15 years jail term to two leaders of banned outfit Lashkar-e-Taiba (LeT) in two terror financing cases.
-"Today the Anti-Terrorism Court (ATC) Lahore concluded the trial of two leaders -- Luqman Shah and Masoodur Rehman -- of proscribed organisation Lashkar-e-Taiba (LeT) in two cases registered, investigated by the Counter-Terrorism Department (CTD) of Punjab police in 2019," the CTD said in a statement.
+Two leaders of the banned Lashkar-e-Taiba (LeT) were sentenced to 15 years in jail in terror financing cases by a Pakistani anti-terrorism court here on Saturday.
+"Today the Anti-Terrorism Court (ATC) Lahore concluded the trial of two leaders -- Luqman Shah and Masoodur Rehman -- of proscribed organisation Lashkar-e-Taiba (LeT) in two cases registered, investigated by the Counter Terrorism Department (CTD) of Punjab police in 2019," the CTD said in a statement.

-Last month, the Lahore ATC had awarded up to five years jail sentence to four senior leaders of Jamaat-ud-Dawah (JuD) and close aides of the mastermind of the 2008 Mumbai terror attack Hafiz Saeed in a terror-financing case.
+Last month, the Lahore ATC had awarded up to five years jail sentence to four senior leaders of Jamaat-ud-Dawah (JuD) and close aides of mastermind of the 2008 Mumbai terror attack Hafiz Saeed in a terror financing case.
 They were Malik Zafar Iqbal and Yahya Aziz, Abdul Rehman Makki and Abdus Salam.
-Except for Abdul Rehman, the rest are United Nations Designated Persons involved in terror financing.
+Except Abdul Rehman, the rest are United Nations Designated Persons involved in terror financing.

 In February, Hafiz Saeed was sentenced to jail for 11 years on terror finance charges by an ATC in Lahore.
 The ATC sentenced Saeed and his close aide Zafar Iqbal to five-and-a-half years each in two cases.
 A total of 11 years sentence will run concurrently.
 Saeed is serving his term in Lahore’s Kot Lakhpat jail.
 He was arrested in July last year.